PatrickTerlisten/Homelab/README.md

 ### Tech Stack

 As a VMware guy the installation of VMware ESXi would be a no-brainer, but unfortunately Broadcom decided to cancel the VMware free hypervisor.
 This lead to the nice chance to try another hypervisor, in my case, [Proxmox Virtual Environment](https://www.proxmox.com/).

-The installation was pretty flawless.
-I installed Proxmox VE directly onto the WD Black NVMe.
+The following software is also used:

 <table>
     <tr>